 The physical grounding of a network varies in relevance depending on the transport mode considered.
-Roads and railways are composed of track infrastructure while maritime and air transports remain vaguely defined due to their higher spatial flexibility.
+Roads and railways are composed of track infrastructure, while maritime and air transports remain vaguely defined due to their higher spatial flexibility.
 The exception is terminals, whereas maritime networks remain more constrained than airline networks due to port sites being less abundant than airport sites.
 River networks typically form basins and can be classified as trees or dendrograms.
-Therefore, there are three types of physical spaces on which transport networks are set and where each represents a specific mode of territorial occupation:
+Therefore, there are three types of physical spaces on which the typology of transport networks are set and where each represents a specific mode of territorial occupation:

 - Vaguely defined and delimited.
 The space of these networks may be shared with other modes and is not the object of any ownership, only of rights of way.
 Examples include air and maritime transportation networks.

 - Regular network.
 A network where all nodes have the same number of edges.
 In the same vein, a random network is a network that is formed by random processes.
-While regular networks tend to be linked with high levels of spatial organization (e.g. a city grid), random networks tend to be linked with opportunistic development opportunities such as accessing a resource.
+While regular networks tend to be linked with high levels of spatial organization (e.g. a city grid), random networks tend to be linked with development opportunities such as accessing a resource.